 “In the beginning there was nothing.
 All was darkness.
 There was nothing at all – only the Mother.
 She was Aluna and she was pure thought without form.”

-The Kogi believe that they are the “Elder Brother” due to their deep connection to the planet and its cycles.
-They believe that the balance of the earth’s ecology has been suffering due to the devastation of natural resources by “Younger Brother.”
+The Kogi, Arahuaco, Wiwa and Kankuamo peoples believe they are the “Elder Brother” due to their deep connection to the Earth and her cycles.
+They believe that the balance of the Earth’s ecology has been suffering due to the devastation of nature by “Younger Brother.”

 “We have always cared for this place but Younger Brother destroyed it.
 He has been destroying everything.
 The world is our mother.
 If we destroy her, where will we live?
 It’s almost the end of the world.
 That’s why we need to show you all of this.”

 – Kogi Mama Shibulata

 In 1992, the Kogi broke their silence and allowed a small BBC film crew into their isolated mountaintop villages to hear their message and warning to Younger Brother, as relayed in the documentary, The Heart of the World: Elder Brother’s Warning.
 In 2012, the Kogi broke their silence again with a second movie, Aluna, in which they proved their knowledge of the cosmos.

 The Aluna Fund will start by raising $3 Million to support and unify indigenous people and our planet.
 At the end of the day, at the end of our lives, we will ask ourselves whether we could have done more for the health and well-being of Earth, humanity, and all living things.
 Leverage your charitable giving to create social change with ICV’s Catalytic Philanthropy.

 |Original Caretakers Program at Center for Earth Ethics|

 |Council of Elders to Reaffirm the Original Instructions|